Justice Studies, Bachelor

-The emphasis in Criminal Justice Administration ensures students develop an in-depth knowledge of their areas of interest within the criminal justice system as well as an understanding of the current, critical issues impacting the criminal justice field.
-This emphasis also helps students use critical thinking to connect theoretical concepts with practical criminal justice situations; a necessary skill for practitioners to succeed in the criminal justice field.
+The emphasis in criminal justice administration ensures students develop an in-depth knowledge of their areas of interest within the criminal justice system, such as juvenile justice, mentally ill offenders, employment law, forensics and crime control.
+This emphasis also helps students use critical thinking to connect theoretical concepts with practical criminal justice situations; a necessary skill for success in the criminal justice field.

-The emphasis in intelligence studies focuses on preparing students to identify, analyze and disseminate intelligence information for the purpose of investigating all forms of criminal activity.
-In addition, the courses within this emphasis expose students to a variety of contemporary topics in the intelligence field.
-Upon completion of this course of study, students will have the skills to transition into professional intelligence careers at the local, state or federal level.
+The emphasis in intelligence studies focuses on preparing students to identify, analyze and disseminate intelligence information for the purpose of investigating all forms of criminal activity, including terrorism.
+To ensure students are prepared to work in the current environment, courses also expose students to a variety of contemporary topics in the intelligence field, such as the promotion of terrorist ideologies through social media, the psychology of terrorism and counterintelligence strategies.

 In addition to working in the criminal justice field, many graduates choose to build upon their critical thinking, criminal justice and leadership courses by pursuing advanced degrees in criminal justice, leadership or the law.

-- Ethics: Describe the ethical issues impacting the criminal justice or intelligence fields, and offer logical, well-supported solutions for addressing such issues.
+- Understand the ethical issues impacting the criminal justice field

-- Leadership: Demonstrate the ability to use leadership theories to address practical situations in the criminal justice or intelligence field.
+- Use leadership theories to develop strategies for leading in the criminal justice field.

 This major requires 60 to 61 units, distributed as follows:

 - Justice Studies Common Course Requirements: 15 units

 - Criminal Justice Administration Emphasis